tommywu052/AmazingHand/README.md

 # AmazingHand advanced Demo
 [![Tracking demo](https://img.youtube.com/vi/U0TfeG3ZUto/maxresdefault.jpg)](https://www.youtube.com/watch?v=U0TfeG3ZUto)

-For more advanced usage using inverse/forward kinematics there are several examples in the [Demo](Demo) directory.
+For more advanced usage using inverse/forward kinematics there are several examples in the [Demo](Demo) directory along with some useful tools to test/configure the motors.

 # Project Updates & Community